ellakoa/postcard-poem/content/posts/a-trio-of-flowers.md

 ---
-title: A Trio of Flowers
+title: Fragrant Chimes
+description: >-
-description: "It wouldn't be spring without bluebells, and I am a sucker for traipsing off to the woods each year in search of these "
+  It wouldn't be spring without bluebells, and I am a sucker for traipsing off to the woods each year in search them.

+  The joy of finding a wood fragrant with  bluebells never tires.
+Fragrant Chimes is part of 'Woodland Tapestries' collection.
+I have also added two more little poems to this collection on my website.
 collection: Woodland Tapestries
 aspect: landscape
 image: /img/beyond-pebbles-face-kingsdo.jpg